necst/trilli/AE.md

 In figure 7, we compare the execution times of the transformation only (`build/onlyTX_32IPE`), single registration step (`build/STEP_32IPE`) and complete registration application (`build/3DIR_Application`) against the state of the art.

-1. Source XRT
+#### Flow

+1. Move into `build/` if you haven't done it before, and source XRT:
     ```bash
+    cd build
     source <YOUR_PATH_TO_XRT>/setup.sh
     ```
-2. If you have already run the configurations for Figure 6, you can skip running `build/onlyTX_32IPE`.
+2. If you have already run the configurations for Figure 6, configuration `onlyTX_32IPE` has already been ru and you can skip to the next step.
 Otherwise, enter the folder and run the tests:
     ```bash
-    cd build/onlyTX_32IPE
+    cd onlyTX_32IPE
     ./run_for_SoA_comparison.sh
-    cd -
+    cd ..
     ```
 3. For the single registration step, enter the respective folder and run the tests:
     ```bash
-    cd build/STEP_32IPE
+    cd STEP_32IPE
     ./run_for_SoA_comparison.sh
-    cd -
+    cd ..
     ```
 4. Finally, run the complete registration application:
     ```bash
-    cd build/3DIR_Application
+    cd 3DIR_Application
     ./exec.sh
     ```
     ***Note: to get a proper dataset contact the authors privately.
 Alternatively, run*** `./generate_dataset.sh`